themilho/themilho/README.md

 - 👋 Hi, I’m Emiliano
 - 👀 I'm in career transition and I’m interested in learning more about technology and programming, with a good cup of coffee
 - 🌱 I’m currently learning JavaScript, HTML5 and CSS3
+- 🎯 How to reach me ...
+You can follow my linkedin and call me there: https://www.linkedin.com/in/themilho/